→ See the live ingredient breakdown for Iams Senior

 The bottom line

-Iams Healthy Aging earns a C grade (64/100) from KibbleIQ.
+Iams Healthy Aging earns a D grade (58/100) from KibbleIQ.
 The marine microalgae DHA, L-carnitine, and beta-carotene make it a legitimate senior formula rather than just repackaged adult food.
 But the chicken by-product meal, whole grain corn, and caramel color hold it in the mid-C tier.
 If price is the driver, it's a defensible choice.
 If your senior dog has joint, cognitive, or weight issues that matter to you, a premium senior food will do more.
 Shop on Amazon →